hypothesis/h/docs/api/using-oauth.rst

 service.
 To register an OAuth client on the public h service at https://hypothes.is, please contact us.

-As an admin of the "h" service you can register a client for a browser-based
+To register a new client as an admin of the "h" service:
-client:

 1. Go to `/admin/oauthclients` and click "Register a new OAuth client".